r3ge/KeydropAutocode/readme.md

 ### 4. Getting BOT Token
 In order to get the TOKEN, go to [my shop](https://r3ge.mysellix.io/) and buy a license.
-A free version will be released back to the public in the summer of 2023

 ### 5. Running on multiple accounts